***Please feel free to scroll down straight to the review part if you want to skip this beginning part on different pot/pan materials.

 On the Amercian Cancer Society Website, they state the followikg about PFOA:

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 One of its goals is to identify causes of cancer.
-IARC has classified PFOA as “possibly carcinogenic to humans” (Group 2B), based on limited evidence in humans that it can cause testicular and kidney cancer, and limited evidence in lab animals.
+IARC has classified PFOA as “possibly carcinogenic to humans” (Group 2B), based on limited evidence in humans that it can cause testicular, kidney cancer and limited evidence in lab animals.

 They also ask: